t6george/NESS/README.md

 where the input into the game must be so precise, that only a Tool-Assisted Speedrunner could achieve it at a reasonable success rate.

 At the bottom of the screen, the NES Joypad's button presses are being indicated in real-time.
 This is to help with the tool-assisted speedrunning experience.
 By screen-recording a speedrun recorded on this emulator, you can observe the frame-by-frame inputs that the author is making.
-Hopefully, this can make speedrunning more accessible to newcomers who have not developed 60Hz reflexes.
+Hopefully, this can make speedrunning more accessible to newcomers who have not developed 60Hz reflexes yet.

 ## Credits
 * [NesDev Wiki](https://nesdev.com/) - the NES development community is unparalleled.
 Thanks to all of the clever researchers and reverse-engineers